GBond/f5-ts-with-prometheus-udf/docs/class3/class3.rst

 **Goals**:

-- Verify the available metrics that will be pulled via Prometheus and Grafana.
+- Verify the available metrics that will be pulled via Prometheus and Grafana

 **Steps**: